ngshaohui/webdev/week07 - react and nextjs/react.md

 However, this support might not be universal and we will have to use `.jsx` with different tooling, such as the Vite bundler.

-In this course, we will want our JSX markup to have the `.jsx` extension for clarity in the file's purpose.
+In this module, we will want our JSX markup to have the `.jsx` extension for clarity in the file's purpose.

 ## Hypothetical breakdown of NP homepage into components